Subordinate Clauses

 Maria hat gesagt, dass du um drei Uhr im Café sein sollst.
 (Maria said that you should be at the cafe at three o'clock.)

 Subordinate clauses cannot stand on their own.
 They are dependent on the main clause because they give additional information.
-They are usually introduced by a comma and a linking word (conjunction) like the ones below.
+They are usually introduced by a comma and a linking word (conjunction)

 In contrast to main clauses, the verb in subordinate clauses comes at the end.